slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The first part of life is devoted to forming an healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung*

-### On arrogance

-There’s always room for improvement; be humble.
-There is no place for a «prima donna».

-If you’re not improving today, you’re regressing.
-Skills are perishable, and the path to mastery is a never-ending story.
-Some of the skills you need to achieve expertise have not yet been systematized.

 > *"I am not young enough to know everything."
 -- Oscar Wilde*